Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/configure-bindings-from-code.md

 |[`isComposite`](xref:UnityEngine.InputSystem.InputBinding)|Whether the Binding acts as a [Composite](#composite-bindings).|
 |[`isPartOfComposite`](xref:UnityEngine.InputSystem.InputBinding)|Whether the Binding is part of a [Composite](#composite-bindings).|

-To query the Bindings to a particular Action, you can use [`InputAction.bindings`](xref:UnityEngine.InputSystem.InputAction).
-To query a flat list of Bindings for all Actions in an Action Map, you can use [`InputActionMap.bindings`](xref:UnityEngine.InputSystem.InputActionMap).
+To query a flat list of bindings for all actions in an action map, use [`InputActionMap.bindings`](xref:UnityEngine.InputSystem.InputActionMap.bindings).

 ## Erasing Bindings